Some Thoughts on Voice and Strategy

 Defining and developing a brand's personality and tone of voice is the whip cream of my work.
 Not everyone needs it, it may feel a little gratuitous when you first order it, but you never regret having it.
 Read more about my thoughts on this topic!

 This is a bold stance to take in my line of work, but I'm going to call "content strategy" a buzzword.
-Lots of people are talking about it, but not many really know what they mean when they say it.
-The way I have worked as a content strategist is to help businesses outline a strategic, holistic view of their brand's messaging priorities and communication goals, and the ways and means of accomplishing these goals.
+Lots of people are talking about it, but it seems like everyone has their own definition for it.

 COLLABORATION IS KEY.

 The best projects are ones that have prioritized collaboration.
 My copy works best when laid out by an experienced designer, and supported by smart marketers.
 I'm happy to integrate SEO terms, that are made more impactful when an SEO specialist works their magic on the back-end.

 From creative concept through execution, the agencies of yore who first relied on a creative team were not for nothing.
 I value my designer and marketer friends and colleagues and we happily refer one another for projects of all kinds!